 Investment Section - Redington Prize Nominations

-The Investment Section Council is now seeking nominations for the 2017 Redington Prize recognizing the best paper written by an actuary on an investment-related topic during the last couple of years.
-The prize is sponsored by the Investment Section and is named after F. M. Redington, the eminent British Actuary who coined the term "immunization" in a 1952 paper that was published in the Journal of the Institute of Actuaries.
+The Investment Section Council sought nominations for the 2019 Redington Prize recognizing the best paper written by an actuary on an investment-related topic during 2017-2018.
+The prize is sponsored by the Investment Section and is named after F. M. Redington, the eminent British Actuary who coined the term “immunization” in a 1952 paper that was published in the Journal of the Institute of Actuaries.

-The criteria for selection and basic participation details are as follows:
+The criteria for selection and basic participation details were as follows:

 The author of the paper must be a member in good standing of the Society of Actuaries (SOA), Casualty Actuarial Society, American Academy of Actuaries, Conference of Consulting Actuaries, American Society of Pension Professionals and Actuaries, Canadian Institute of Actuaries, or Institute and Faculty of Actuaries, must be a legal resident of the U.S., Canada or the United Kingdom, and must be at least (18) years of age.
 Additional eligibility requirements (including requirements relating to papers with multiple authors) are set out in the Official Rules, available through the hyperlink below.